gbroques/gpt2-small-js/README.md

 It is the predecessor of state-of-the-art large language models (LLMs) such as ChatGPT (2022), Claude, Llama, and Bard.

-The following diagram shows this relationship:
+The following diagram shows this relationship as a blue-gray "decoder-only" branch:

 [![LLM family tree](./llm-family-tree.jpg)](https://github.com/Mooler0410/LLMsPracticalGuide)